-The high school program for gifted education is designed to serve those students who are gifted in the area of specific academic aptitude.
+The high school program for gifted education is designed to serve those students who identified as gifted.
 The program is provided through course offerings listed in the program of studies under the heading of Advanced and Advanced Placement Courses.
 These courses offer students an opportunity to accelerate their program as well as provide an enriched and in-depth classroom experience.
 Any interested student may enroll in one or more of these courses as long as he or she has successfully completed any prerequisites.
 The Lynchburg City Schools also participates in the regional Central Virginia Governor's School (CVGS) for Science and Technology and the state-sponsored Summer Governor's School programs.
 These programs provide unique opportunities for gifted students to pursue special areas of interest.
 Students and their parents are encouraged to contact their counselor to learn more about these programs and the opportunities they provide.
 Course offerings for CVGS are included in another section of this program of studies.